SoCraTesUK/socrates-uk/tickets.md

 ### What should I know before deciding to attend?
 By booking, you agree to follow our [Code of Conduct][coc_page].
 Please read our full code of conduct before buying a ticket, discussing online and before participating to the event.
 But please don't feel intimidated by it - these are simple rules, and they will make life better for everyone at the event.

-We have some priority tickets reserved for under-indexed groups in tech.
+We have some priority tickets reserved and free for under-indexed groups in tech.
 Fill in [this form][priority_ticket_form] to signal that you're part of either/both groups.
 We trust that you know best if it applies to you.

 <br>